Jump to Way of St. Francis Stages

 Second Climb Begins at ShrineSecond Climb Begins Near Shrine

-At about 20.7 kilometers, stay left and high at a Y-intersection where the sign says Pietralunga is 8.2 kilometers away.
+After about 22.3 (20.7) kilometers, stay left and high at a Y-intersection where the sign says Pietralunga is 8.2 kilometers away.

 Stay Left at Y-Intersection ~ 8.2 Km Left to GoStay Left at Y-Intersection ~ 8.2 Km Left to Go